-We all know that the kitchen should be a clean environment.
+We all strive in keeping the kitchen as clean as possible.
 We also know that we shouldn’t judge a book by its cover.
-But, when it comes to our kitchen sink, we ignore all of our worldly wisdom and simply judge our sinks by their shiny cover.
+But, when it comes to our kitchen sink, we ignore all of our worldly wisdom and simply judge our sinks by their shiny polished cover.
 It’s time we all started to dig a little deeper and scrub those germs and bacteria out of your kitchen sink.

 We wash our hands in the sink, we leave dirty pots and pans to soak in the sink.
 We rinse out dirty washcloths and sponges.
 And then when we’re done, we wipe a wet cloth or sponge around the kitchen, letting food bits and grime wash down the drain.
 Easy, peasy, kitchen clean.

-Your kitchen sink is dirtier than you think
+Your kitchen sink is probably dirtier than you think

 Simply wiping your sink clean after you use it is not enough to kill any bacteria that may have built up over the day.
 When you clean up after your dinner, take the time to disinfect your sink.
 Just because you can’t see dirt, just because it’s shiny, doesn’t mean it’s clean.
 Water and sponges are no matches for bacteria.
 You need something stronger to really clean your sink.